-All candidates completing the Alternative Fifth-Year initial certification program for teachers must complete a six-semester hour internship in the grade level(s) and academic subject(s) of the certification sought.
+All candidates completing the Alternative Fifth-Year initial

+certification program for teachers must complete a six-semester hour internship in the grade level(s) and academic subject(s) of the certification sought.
 Instructions regarding qualifications and applications for internship should be obtained from the Office of Teacher Education.
 Prerequisites for internship include the following:

-- 1. Admission to the Graduate Teacher Education Program - 2.
-A grade point average (GPA) of 3.25 overall on all graduate work attempted. - 3.
+- 1. Admission to the Graduate Teacher Education Program - A grade point average (GPA) of 3.25 overall on all graduate work attempted. - 3.
 Internship Advisor Approval Form (A) - 4.
 Completion of all coursework except for Internship Seminar, which is taken in conjunction with internship - 5.
-Evidence of current First Aid and CPR certifications - 6.
-Passing Praxis II score in each teaching field area of initial certification - Successful completion of comprehensive exam in the teaching field(s) - Evidence of current professional liability coverage of \$1,000,000 minimum. - 9.
-Completion of any additional requirements mandated by the Alabama State Department of Education.

-10. Passing score on Teacher Performance Assessment (edTPA)-for initial certification only.
+Evidence of current First Aid and CPR certifications - Passing Praxis II score in each teaching field area of initial certification - Evidence of current professional liability coverage of \$1,000,000 minimum. - 8.
+Completion of any additional requirements mandated by the Alabama State Department of Education. - Passing score on Teacher Performance Assessment (edTPA)-for initial certification only.